Petunia Pig

-Petunia Pig is an animated cartoon character in the Looney Tunes and Merrie Melodies series of cartoons from Warner Bros.
-She looks much like her significant other, Porky Pig, except that she wears a dress and has pigtailed black hair.
+Petunia Pig is a fictional cartoon character in the Looney Tunes and Merrie Melodies series of cartoons from Warner Bros.
+She looks much like her significant other, Porky Pig, except that she wears a dress and (since 1939) has pigtailed black hair.

 Biography

 Petunia was introduced by animator Frank Tashlin in the 1937 short Porky's Romance.
-The film is a parody of a 1932 Walt Disney cartoon called Mickey's Nightmare.
-Whereas Mickey Mouse marries his longtime girlfriend Minnie in that film, Porky's overtures toward Petunia bring him only the scornful laughter of his porcine paramour.
+The film is arguably a parody of Mickey's Nightmare, a 1932 Walt Disney cartoon; whereas Mickey Mouse dreams of a marriage made difficult by dozens of annoying kids, Porky's nightmare-marriage also involves a scornful Petunia treating him badly.
 Tashlin adopted Petunia as a regular member of Porky's entourage and featured her in two more cartoons: The Case of the Stuttering Pig and Porky's Double Trouble, both in 1937.

 Bob Clampett was the only other Warner director to utilize Petunia after Tashlin left the studio in 1938.
-He first featured her in Porky's Picnic, a 1939 film that sees Porky tormented by his nephew Pinkie.
-Pinkie and Porky's encounters are always out of sight of Petunia, of course, so she blames Porky for everything that goes wrong as a result of Pinkie's activity.
+He first featured her in Porky's Picnic, a 1939 film that sees Porky tormented by his nephew Pinky.
+Pinky and Porky's encounters are always out of sight of Petunia, of course, so she blames Porky for everything that goes wrong as a result of Pinky's activity.
 Petunia's largest role came in Clampett's 1939 short Naughty Neighbors.
 The film borrows elements from both the famous feud between the Hatfields and McCoys as well as Romeo and Juliet as Porky and Petunia's love for each other is stymied by their respective hillbilly families' mutual hatred.
-Despite her more prominent role in the short, Petunia is only a supporting character; Porky remains the star.

-As Porky's popularity was eclipsed in the late 1930s and early 1940s by brasher characters like Daffy Duck and Bugs Bunny, he was relegated to a supporting player himself in new Looney Tunes and Merrie Melodies shorts.
-Petunia, already a bit player to Porky's lead, fared much worse.
-She still appeared occasionally in Warner's merchandising, but her tenure as a Warner Bros. player was mostly over.
+By the early 1940s, Porky's popularity had been eclipsed by the brasher characters of Daffy Duck and Bugs Bunny.
+Porky was relegated to a supporting player or straight man to Daffy in most of the Looney Tunes and Merrie Melodies shorts of this era.
+Petunia, already a bit player to Porky's lead, fared much worse; her tenure as a major Warner Bros. character was effectively over.